smotrjashka/SneakGame/README.md

 * The project makes use of references in function declarations.

-  I`m not sure about at list two, but 1 I have for certain...
+  I'm not sure about at list two, but 1 I have for certain...
 But probably two...
 Lets see)

-I thinck, thats enaught))
+I think, that's enaught))

 ## Dependencies for Running Locally
 * cmake >= 3.7